 Creating a Strong CVP

 A strong CVP is a clear, concise and compelling articulation of how the factors that are important to the customers’ are satisfied by the company.
-A deep knowledge of the potential/current customer base is invaluable in coming up with a strong CVP which reflects the tangible results that customers can reasonably expect from using the firm’s products or services.
+Also, having a deep knowledge of the potential/current customer base is invaluable in coming up with a strong CVP which reflects the tangible results that customers can reasonably expect from using the firm’s products or services.
 Strong Value Propositions are also expressed from the customer’s perspective and talk about the experiences and benefits that they xviii have when using the product.

 A product with a successful CVP is directly linked to the products’ actual and sustained performance versus competition.
 The two main attributes that allow customers to differentiate among products are price and quality Finding the coned balance between those two attributes usually leads to a successful product.
 If a company is able to produce the same quality product at its direct competition but sell it for less, this provides a price value to the consumers.
 Similarly, if a company is able to produce a superior quality product for the same or a slightly higher but acceptable price, the value to the consumer is added through the quality of the product.